How to manage time off in lieu (TOIL) for your employees

 Keep track of your team's overtime

-It can sometimes be difficult for managers to keep track of who has worked extra hours and when TOIL is being taken.
-If you are operating a system of TOIL it makes sense to have a streamlined process to deal with the administration.
+It can sometimes be difficult for managers to keep track of who's worked extra hours and when TOIL is being taken.
+If you're operating a system of TOIL it makes sense to have a streamlined process to deal with the administration.
 Online HR software is a great solution for this.
 Manual processes will waste time and money, and mistakes can occur more easily.

 Sarah